NeptuneHub/k3s-supreme-waffle/hardening/README.md

 # SSH

-First make some SSH hardening, so start to edit the sshd_config:
+First make some SSH hardening, so start to edit the sshd_config but first note:

-**Important** here we are changing the SSH port from 22 to 2222 to avoid some basic automated attack.
+* **Important** here we are changing the SSH port from 22 to 2222 to avoid some basic automated attack.
 This means that in the next login you should specify the -p 2222 in your SSH command;
-**Important2** here we are disabling the access by password, before that I suggest to configure you SSH key to access to the server;
+* **Important2** here we are disabling the access by password, before that I suggest to configure you SSH key to access to the server;
-**Important3** we are enabling the access by ssh only from root user.
+* **Important3** we are enabling the access by ssh only from root user.
 If it's not your case comments the string.

 ```
 sudo vim /etc/ssh/sshd_config.d/99-custom.conf